 These are just two of the many breakthroughs made in a battle against Alzheimer’s disease that modern medicine is winning!
 It has been a long road, but the end is in sight.
 With all research around the globe aiming to have a life-changing treatment by 2025, hope isn’t far away.
 The bright minds at research and medical institutions are pushing for a better tomorrow, and a world where Alzheimer’s disease is defeated may be closer than we think.

-If you have a loved one who has been diagnosed with Alzheimer’s disease, it’s important to know your options and resources available to you until a cure is discovered.
+If you have a close friend or family member who has been diagnosed with Alzheimer’s disease, it’s important to know your options and resources available to you until a cure is discovered.
 While the research is ongoing, it’s important that your loved one is in a place of comfort suited to them.
 At HarborChase Senior Living, we offer memory care services that provide a stable, engaging lifestyle for those dealing with memory impairments.
 For those with Alzheimer’s, The Cove is designed to address each resident’s individual needs.
 The Cove ensures a high quality of life that is enriched and enlivened by removing barriers that may have prevented that in their own homes.